Qarik-Group/ultimate-guide-to-bosh/docs/index.md

 [BOSH](https://bosh.io) is an open source tool for release engineering, deployment, lifecycle management, and monitoring of distributed systems.

 It's incredible.
 Huge companies are using it.
 Tiny companies are using it.
-You too could be using it.
+You too could benefit from using it.

 This is the [Ultimate Guide to BOSH](https://ultimateguidetobosh.com).